railsgirls-cali/railsgirls-cali.github.io/_pages/instagram.md

 <li><%= link_to 'Nuevo post', new_post_path %></li>
 ```

-## 18. Posts, Usuarios y asociacíon
+## 18. Posts, Usuarios y Asociacíon

 Recursos